 Soccer-La Liga plans to take game to Miami halted by court decision

-"La Liga respects this decision, which does not prejudge the substance of the matter, which will be permanently settled in February 2020.
-Staging an official match abroad is part of a long-term La Liga strategy for international growth.
-"We hope that from February La Liga will be able to organise an official match beyond Spanish borders."

-This is the second time the league has been unsuccessful in its bid to play regular season matches abroad, after Barcelona withdrew from plans to play a league game last January against Girona in Miami, citing a lack of support.
+It is the second time the league has been unsuccessful in its bid to play regular-season matches abroad, after Barcelona withdrew from plans to play a league game last January against Girona in Miami, citing a lack of support.
+La Liga and the RFEF have been at loggerheads since the league signed a 15-year deal with US entertainment company Relevent in 2018, which included a commitment to play one regular-season match in North America per year.

+The RFEF announced on Monday that it is to stage the next three editions of the Spanish Super Cup in Saudi Arabia, but president Luis Rubiales stated that no other Spanish soccer competitions could be played abroad.
+After Friday's ruling, Rubiales wrote to all 20 clubs in Spain's top flight to declare his wish for La Liga president Javier Tebas to be dismissed, citing four instances where the league had taken legal action against the RFEF.

+"We reiterate our request for the 20 member clubs of La Liga to initiate dialogue with the federation and we call for the immediate dismissal of the president of La Liga or for him to resign immediately," Rubiales wrote.
+"We also ask La Liga to halt its actions against the RFEF and to usher in a new era of mutual understanding and collaboration with new stakeholders."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)